luizfilipezs/container/README.md

 ### Setting a class with lazy constructor

-Lazy constructor were natively implemented in PHP 8.4.
-It allows an object to be created without its `__construct` get called until an attribute is used.
+Lazy constructor was natively implemented in PHP 8.4.
+It allows an object to be created without its `__construct` method getting called until an attribute is used.

 ```php